-One of my favorite Buddhist parables is the Blind Men And The Elephant.
+My favorite Buddhist parable is the Blind Men And The Elephant.
 Several blind men each touch a different part of an elephant and proceed to describe and debate what they think an elephant is.

-The moral here is that we can only perceive a sliver of the whole.
-With only 5 or 6 senses at best, we are all blind in the final analysis.
-Chapter 71 sums it up bluntly, Realizing I don’t’ know is better; not knowing this knowing is disease.
+The lesson here is how untrustworthy perception actually is.
+With only five main senses, we are all blind in the final analysis.
+And so chapter 71 advices, Realizing I don’t’ know is better; not knowing this knowing is disease.

 Yes, the Chinese character in 71 literally translates as disease.
 If it’s not a disease, then not knowing this knowing is certainly a disability… like blindness.
 Thought is the means by which we think we know something.
-Like the blind men who thought they knew, our awareness tricks us.
-The problem creeps in when we extrapolate slivers of the big picture and then with unwavering certainty think we know the whole story.
-As it happens, our fear of the unknown triggers this desperate need to know.
-Then, we cling on for dear life to anything that we think we know.
+Like the blind men who thought they knew, our thoughts trick us.
+The problem begins when we cognitively infer much too much from our narrow range of raw perception.
+Then, with unwavering certainty, think we know reality.
+As it happens, our fear of the unknown triggers a serious need to know.
+Then, we desperately hold onto whatever we think we know.
 In other words, we believe our beliefs.
 (See Beliefs: Are We Just Fooling Ourselves? p.591)

 The Spotlight of Awareness

 Thinking Isn’t the Problem, It’s the Cure

 Clearly, the human brain’s mind innately needs a story for its thoughts to hold onto.
 Thus, I don’t bother trying to avoid thought… obviously, as if that were possible.
 I simply maintain an on-going sense that thinking is defective in order to inject some distrust in concurrent thoughts.
-This is using thought to defeat some of thought’s downside.
-When I forget, and emotion begins driving my thought, thought leads me down the primrose path for a while as it feeds back and reinforces its emotional source spring.
-A lifetime of backsliding onto this dead-end motivates me to strive on diligently (p.218), and use Taoist thought to turn my emotion driven thought mountains back into molehills.
-This helps keep the story as impartial as possible.
+This is using thought to offset some of thought’s drawbacks.
+When I forget, emotion begins to influence thinking, which allows thought to lead me down the primrose path as it feeds back and reinforces its emotional source.
+A lifetime of backsliding onto this dead-end motivates me to strive on diligently (p.218), and use Taoist thought to turn my emotion driven thought mountains back into as impartial molehills as possible.